CliffordEdewor/Snort-IDS-Threat-Detection/README.md

-# Snort-IDS-Threat-Detection
+# Real-Time Threat Detection and Mitigation Using Snort IDS
-Using Snort for Real-Time Threat Detection and Mitigation of Cyber Threats Based on Known Vulnerabilities
+This project demonstrates real-time threat detection and mitigation using Snort IDS to identify and block attacks based on known vulnerabilities.